 Tim Wheeler, Policy Manager, Green Building Council of Australia

 Infrastructure must play a key role in Australia’s economic recovery as we steer our way through the COVID-19 crisis.

 Every dollar invested in public infrastructure delivers around four dollars of value in GDP over the life of the asset, making infrastructure investment a clear winner in the months and years ahead.

 While speed is crucial in economic stimulus, local governments must ensure they spend each cent wisely.
 Last week we launched Building to Bounce Back, a policy paper that outlines how governments can use infrastructure investment to drive economic activity, while driving down emissions and creating new value in communities.

 Good infrastructure investment does more than build the bricks-and-mortar backbone of communities or move people from A to B. It also helps us deliver on a host of priorities that boost community resilience, enhance liveability and meet long-term challenges likes climate change.

-The Green Building Council of Australia has been working closely with our 44 local government members to build strong relationships and add long-term value.
+Green Building Council of Australia (GBCA) has been working closely with our 44 local government members to build strong relationships and add long-term value.
 Recently, we’ve hosted workshops for local governments from New South Wales and Victoria to unpack the emerging opportunities.
 Here are the top four:

 1. Develop a practical plan: Every Building Counts, launched late last year in collaboration with the Property Council, is a policy toolkit for local governments that outlines the steps that reinvigorate the economy, drive down emissions and meet energy productivity targets.